thepowersgang/mosslang/README.md

   - but, what C would call UB will still do unexpected things (e.g. write to random memory)

 # Open questions
+- Library formats
+  - Lazy option: Parse a "header" into a module
 - Should formatting be improved?
+  - Probably not: Don't want feature creep.
 - Should autoderef be available?
   - Currently using `.*.` in place of C's `->`
+  - Massive footgun to autoderef through multiple pointer layers.
+  - buuut... this language will be a walking footgun.
 - Slices?
+  - Nice in theory, hard in practice
+  - Option 1: Avoid C's mixing pointers and arrays by using slice syntax, but with no passed length?
+  - Option 2: Have a variant of slice syntax that has metadata, and another that does not.
+- Macros (rust-style?
+C-style?)
+  - C style is nasty text manipulation
+  - Rust style is a large can of worms